MicrosoftDocs/Viva/Viva/glint/setup/create-onboarding-exit-surveys.md

 ## Creating a people-centric organization begins with onboarding

-We've all been new employees at one time or another.
+We're all new employees at one time or another.
 We start with excitement for the future, anticipation of challenges to come, and desire for belonging with our new colleagues.
-With effective people practices, hopes can become a reality, and we can become happy and successful in our new roles.
-Successful onboarding experiences can increase new hires’ self-efficacy, role clarity, social integration, and learning in the short-term, and can subsequently increase performance, retention, and organizational commitment.
+With effective people practices, hopes can become a reality, and we can be happy and successful in our new roles.
+Successful onboarding experiences can increase new hires’ role clarity, social integration, and learning and can subsequently increase performance, retention, and organizational commitment.

 ## Why is onboarding so important?